 Fancy giving it a go?
 You can find out more about gliding by visiting the UK Junior Gliding at the British Gliding Association site, as well as visiting your local airfield (COVID restricting!).
 The British Gliding Association has lots of opportunities for young women to join in events, and there are bursaries available for those who are interested.

-Thank you to Liz Sparrow from the Department for Transport for hosting this session with the Connect stream on Explore.
+Thank you to Liz Sparrow from the Department for Transport for hosting this session.